 If you are interested in working as a general surgeon in Denmark / Scandinavia, Medicolink finds it relevant for you to become acquainted with the following information, prior to your recruitment process.

 Healthcare service in Denmark is almost exclusively covered publicly, financed by the five regions.
 The health services are organized into a primary healthcare sector (GPs and private practicing specialist doctors) and a secondary healthcare sector (hospitals and outpatient units), i.e. the GPs function as gatekeepers for the hospitals and specialist doctors.
 There are a number of private clinics, but the highest proportion of patients are treated in the public institutions.

-There are about 50 full-time general surgeons in Denmark and 33 of them work in the Eastern part of the country.
-The average Danish working week is 37 hours and the starting salary for a doctor specialist is about 53.000 DKK (a monthly income of about 7100 EUR).
+The average Danish working week is 37 hours and the starting salary for a doctor specialist is about 104.000 EUR yearly (including pension benefits).

 General surgery includes examination, treatment and control of diseases, injuries and congenital malformations and mutilations, which may need surgical attention other than those performed in other specialities, for example orthopedic surgery, gynecology, or otorhinolaryngology.
 Other specialities include vascular surgery, thoracic surgery, urology, surgical gastroenterology, endocrine surgery, breast surgery and pediatric surgery.